 5 Simple Ways to Optimize Voice of the Customer and Speech Analytics Data: In this guide, learn 5 ways to use speech analytics and call center software to augment employee experiences on the floor and customer experience over the phone.
 Today’s leading contact centers leverage speech analytics technology to enhance customer experience, train associates more effectively, and ensure quality assurance (QA) across all channels and at every contact point.
 Leverage speech analytics technology more effectively to better understand associate and customer conversations across the entire journey.

 Unlock Customer Insights Hidden in Plain Sight: Customers have multiple contact options today beyond just phone calls.
 IVR, online self-service, virtual assistants, live chat, online forums, mobile apps, social media, and more.
 Chances are, you’re not optimizing the customer insights living in your contact center and beyond, across all of these touchpoints.
 In this strategy guide, we explain how businesses can combine existing data from multiple sources and start applying customer insights to deliver personalized and engaging customer experiences and operational objectives.

 Channel Orchestration: Make Your CX Efforts Sing: True channel orchestration requires a full view of the customer journey so that you can align the best channels to the right interactions.
 In this Strategy Guide, our call center business intelligence consulting experts outline 4 keys to successfully integrating contact center analytics across multiple channels in order to make your CX orchestration sing.

-Be Proactive with Speech Analytics for Sales: Speech analytics is an invaluable tool that can help your sales team better understand the phrases, trends, and sentiment behind ever successful interaction.
+Be Proactive with Speech Analytics for Sales: When looking at how to improve call center analytics to increase sales and customer lifetime value, speech analytics is an invaluable tool.
+Speech analytics can help your sales team better understand the phrases, trends, and sentiment behind every successful interaction.
 That's why it's up to your organization to use speech analytics to drive sales revenue and create moments that truly matter with your customer.